agile-ts/documentation/docs/main/StyleGuide.md

 These interfaces belonging to this entity should be defined here.

 **For instance** <br />
-In case of the TODO-Entity it should contain a _TodoInterface_.
+In case of the TODO-Entity, it should contain a _TodoInterface_.

 ```ts title="todo.interface.ts in 📁todo"
 export interface TodoInterface {